Equestrian statue of Charles I, Charing Cross: History

-The statue was commissioned by Weston in January 1630.
+The 24-year-old Charles succeeded his father in March 1625.
+Charles I dissolved parliament in 1629, and the statue was commissioned the following year in 1630.

 The contract, in French with an English translation, is thought to have been drafted by the architect Balthazar Gerbier, who was then building Putney Park, Weston's country house in Roehampton.
-The statue was to be finished in 18 months but its execution was delayed; the date 1633 inscribed on the horse's left forefoot is probably when the work was cast.
+The statue was to be finished in 18 months (summer 1631), but its execution was delayed; the date 1633 inscribed on the horse's left forefoot is probably when the work was cast.

-After the Parliamentary victory in the English Civil War the statue was sold to a metalsmith in the Holborn area by the name of John Rivet.
+After the Parliamentary victory in the English Civil War, the statue was sold to John Rivet, a metalsmith in the Holborn area.
 Rivet received instructions from Parliament to break down the statue, but instead he hid it on his premises.
 He produced some broken pieces of brass as evidence that he had followed his instructions, and for some time sold brass-handled cutlery to both Royalists and Parliamentarians, which he claimed was made from the remains of the statue.

 After the Restoration, the statue was found by Jerome Weston, 2nd Earl of Portland and, following a complaint to the House of Lords, it was decreed "That the said John Rivett shall permit and suffer the Sheriff of London to serve a replevin upon the said Statue and Horse of Brass, that are now in his Custody."
 It was purchased by the King and in 1675 was placed in its current location.
 The pedestal itself is made of Portland stone with a carved coat of arms; the work was completed by Joshua Marshall, who was mason to Charles II.